Quicknotes | february 2020

-MOUNTAINEERING CLASS PRIORITIZES LEADERSHIP TRAINING
+MOUNTAINEERING CLASS PRIORITIZES TRAINING

 Southern students in the Winter Alpine Mountaineering class recently returned from an 11-day international trip where they summited Pico de Orizabe, the tallest mountain in Mexico (18,406 feet), and Iztaccihuatl, the country’s third highest peak (17,159 feet).